 – starting from a perceived gap and then considering the standardization activities impacted (see Table 1); and/or

-– starting from the perspective of the other SDOs in the standardization ecosystem, identifying their standardization activities, and then determining (compare and contrast) if there is a gap to fill (see Table 2).
+– starting from the perspective of the study groups and other SDOs in the standardization ecosystem, identifying their standardization activities, and then determining (compare and contrast) if there is a gap to fill (see Table 2).

 7.2 Table 1 and Table 2 are not mutually exclusive.
 Table 2 is good for ecosystem awareness and Table 1 is useful when easy reference to the gaps is needed.